chenyiqun/TourRank/data/readme.txt

-This file contains all the zero-shot testing data.
+This file contains the zero-shot testing data about the TREC DL 19 and the TREC DL 20.